Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

 /// @brief Sends Commands with no extra data, and receives response from module
 // @see page Command set summary on pages 9 to 12 on users manual
 /// @param command Only commands with fixed extra data bytes after header
+/// For commands with extra data bytes "dataBuffer" has to be filled with data( starting at index 6)
+///  first 6 bytes are added by protocol methods with check password (4)+ command(2)
 /// @return if true, sets "dataBuffer" and "answerDataLength" according to received data
 /// if false errorCode and  errorMessage are set bool sendCommandReceiveResponse(Command command);